ish-xyz/ish-ar.io/content/blog/jenkins-at-scale/index.md

 ## DEMO

-For this article, I have created a little [demo](https://github.com/ish-xyz/jenkins-aws-platform) on how Jenkins can be provisioned automatically on AWS and managed at scale, and in this section, I'm going to talk about the decisions taken and tools implemented in it.<br>
+For this article, I have created a little [demo](https://github.com/ish-xyz/jenkins-aws-platform) on how Jenkins can be provisioned automatically on AWS and managed at scale.
+In this section, I'm going to talk about the decisions taken and the tools implemented in it.<br>
 Although the demo doesn’t represent a production-ready platform is a good start, and it shows useful good Jenkins features and best practices.<br>
-I've tried to follow the above requirements as much as possible, albeit some of them haven't been implemented in the demo.<br>
+While developing the demo, I have followed the requirements listed above, however, I didn't implement a part of them.<br>

 ### JENKINS COMPONENTS